Command-Line X12 EDI Converter

 --csv-schema-name=<csvConversionSchemaName>

-Name of the 'schema' (configuration) in the CSV config
+Name of the 'schema' (configuration) in the CSV

-file, such as 'key-fields'.
-The schema determines the
+config file, such as 'key-fields'.
+The schema

-layout of the CSV file.
-See https://datainsight.
+determines the layout of the CSV file.
+See https:

-health/docs/csv/schemas for the list of schemas.
+list of schemas.

 --csv-config, --csv-schema-file=<csvConversionSchemaFileName>

-Name of the file containing CSV conversion schemas in
+Name of the file containing CSV conversion schemas

-the 'conf' directory.
+in the 'conf' directory.
 Defaults to

 'conf/csv_conversion.yaml'.